-Decentralized Finance, or DeFi, allows traders to access services like trading, borrowing, and lending without the use of a middleman (such as a Centralized Exchange, like Coinbase, Binance, or Gemini).
-DeFi exchanges utilize automated market-making - rather than depending on an exchange’s liquidity - by using liquidity provided by ordinary traders who pool their holdings together with other traders to create supply.
+Decentralized Finance, popularly known as the DeFi, allows traders to access services like lending, trading, borrowing and earning interest without the need to use middlemen or financial institutions (centralized exchanges, such as Coinbase, Gemini, or Binance).
+Decentralized exchanges (DEXs) like Uniswap utilize automated market-making – that means they rather depend on an exchange’s order trades or books, filled using liquidity provided by ordinary traders who pool their holdings together with other traders, in what is called a liquidity pool.

-Protocols like Compound, Aave, and MakerDAO allow users to lend money and earn interest.
+Protocols like Compound, Aave, and MakerDAO allow users to lend money, earn interest and take out collateralized loans.
 Exchanges like Uniswap and dYdX enable users to trade crypto assets without using a centralized cryptocurrency exchange.
-And some wallets now integrate with both, such as Coinbase Wallet and Metamask with Uniswap.

-Crypto investors are currently making money off of the DeFi ecosystem in three important ways:
+Crypto investors are currently profiting in the DeFi ecosystem in three important ways:

 - Liquidity Pools